-Camden County Restraining Order Lawyer
+Camden County Restraining Order Attorney

 When a restraining order is filed against you in Camden County, it means you are prohibited from contacting the person who sought the restraining order.
 A restraining order may result in you facing additional criminal charges affiliated with the restraining order.
 Restraining orders are often filed in Camden County in relation to allegations of domestic violence and/or threats of violence.
 If you have been charged with domestic violence in Camden County, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience representing clients who are the subject of a restraining order.
-This is why you need to contact a Camden County restraining order lawyer like Michele Finizio.
+This is why you need to contact a Camden County restraining order attorney like Michele Finizio.
 Contact our legal team for a free and confidential discussion.

 Overview of the Persons who can File a Restraining Order in Camden County

 There are certain statutory requirements in order to successfully file a restraining order in Camden County.
 For instance, the individual filing the order must be 18 years of age or older or is considered to be an emancipated minor.
 The victim is required to swear either by an affidavit or by a sworn testimony that the alleged acts occurred and that it is necessary to have an order of protection in place in an effort to prevent the victim.

 Under N.J.S.A.
 2C:25-17, the following individuals are eligible to file a restraining order in Camden County:

 - Anyone who is expecting or currently sharing a child with you

 Types of Restraining Orders in Camden County, New Jersey